Research improves our understanding of health and disease, it is vital to improving patient care and outcomes.

 To find out more about research in the UK please click here

-Getting involved in research makes a difference, visit the links below to hear real life stories from research participants:
+Getting involved in research makes a difference, click here to hear real life stories from research participants.

-This leaflet explains how health research uses information from patients.
-If you are asked to take part in research, you can ask what will happen in the study.
+The below links explain how health research uses information from patients.
+If you are asked to take part in research, you can ask what will happen in the study: